Ecom-Analytics-Co/gas-starter/README.md

 ```

 ---
-## Creating Client App
+## Directories
-The boilerplate contains a simple app that can be used as a starting point.
-You can delete the files inside `src/client` directory and create your own app structure.
-Make sure it has at least on `html` file.
-You can add as many JavaScript files as you want.

-The `src/server` directory contains the server side code for the application.
+The `src/` directory contains the server side code for the application.
 Add appropriate server side code in this directory.

+A temporary `dist/` directory will be created as part of the build and deploy process.

 ---